Why Trump is signing an executive action on mining the deep ocean

 (CNN) — President Donald Trump is trying to fast track a brand new, highly controversial industry – mining critical minerals in the deep sea.

-Trump will sign an executive order Thursday directing the secretaries of Interior and Commerce to speed up the exploration and permitting for deep sea mining off the US Outer Continental Shelf.
+Trump signed an executive order Thursday directing the secretaries of Interior and Commerce to speed up the exploration and permitting for deep sea mining in US and international waters.

-Senior administration officials estimate US water contain more than 1 billion metric tons of nodules, or deposits, of rare-earth minerals including copper, cobalt, nickel, zinc and manganese that are necessary for computer chips, batteries and other products needed for the clean energy transition.
+Senior administration officials estimate US water contains more than 1 billion metric tons of nodules, or deposits, of minerals including copper, cobalt, nickel, zinc and manganese that are necessary for computer chips, batteries and other products needed for the clean energy transition.

 China controls the vast majority of the world’s supply chain of these minerals, which has prompted a race among the rest of the world to discover and obtain more.
 As the US and China are embroiled in a trade war, China has restricted its exports of critical minerals to gain leverage over the US.

-Note: This story has been updated with Trump signing the executive order.